dddrrreee/cs140e-23win/notes/mode-bugs/README.md

 <br>

-What is going on.
+Well it's banked registers again.

-Well, `lr` is not the only banked register: `sp` is banked, too.
+`lr` is not the only banked register: `sp` is banked, too.
 We switched modes and didn't set `sp`.
 Not-brilliant.
 I'm betting in this case that `sp`'s initial value is 0 (null) so we are reading and writing low memory.
 The result is hard to say.
 It could spew infinite